-In this second instalment of our beginner’s introduction to fraud, we focus on the challenges faced by the travel industry.
+In this second installment of our beginner’s introduction to fraud, we focus on travel fraud and the challenges faced by this industry.

 Why The Travel Industry is a Target for Fraudsters

 We’ve written before about why your industry could be a high target of fraud.
 And you’ll find the main reason applies to the travel industry.
 In short, it’s the high resale value of goods that makes it attractive to fraudsters.
 Whether it’s airline tickets or hotel bookings, the travel industry essentially delivers digital goods which can be sold back for a lot of money.